 On January 25, 2013, the Company sold 400,000 shares of Special Series D Preferred Stock, par value \$1 per share ("Series D Preferred") for an aggregate purchase price of \$20 million.
-Series D Preferred had a liquidation preference of \$50 per share and accrued dividends on this amount at an annual rate of 3% through April 30, 2014 and, thereafter, at an annual rate equal to 370 basis points above the 3-Month LIBOR.
+Series D Preferred had a liquidation preference of \$50 per share and accrued dividends on this amount at an annual rate of 3% through April 30, 2014 and, thereafter, at an annual rate equal to 370 basis points above the 3- Month LIBOR rate.
 Dividends were cumulative and payable quarterly.
-There were no accrued dividends at April 30, 2016 and \$37,000 was accrued at May 2, 2015.
+There were no accrued dividends at April 29, 2017 and at April 30, 2016.
 The Series D Preferred was nonvoting and redeemable at the option of the Company beginning May 1, 2014 at \$50 per share.
 In addition, the Company has 150,000 shares of Series C Preferred Stock, par value \$1 per share, which are held as treasury stock and, therefore, such shares have no liquidation value.